unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2016-07-30T00:00:00.000Z  | 34.0        | New-England |
 ```

-Here, monthly pneumonia and influenza death are totaled for all cities in the **New-England** region for the time-range from January 1st, 2016, to October 1st, 2016.
+Monthly pneumonia and influenza death are totaled for all cities in the **New-England** region for the time-range from January 1st, 2016 to October 1st, 2016 with the query below.

 ```sql
 SELECT datetime, sum(value),